Mulc1b3R/blockchain-toolkit/README.md

 * Token Data : Each folder contains 50 .json files , Files for 1249 listed erc20 tokens.
 * Dapps folders contain 450+ Logo's of Decentralized applications found on the web.
 * Blockchain-demo-code : Folder contains the code for a functioning blockchain demonstration in javascript.
-* Blockchains-info : Folder contains data and information on 175 Blockchains.
+* Blockchains : Folders contain data and information on 175 Blockchains.
+* Web3 : Folder contains all the code needed to link 'metamask' functionallity to a webpage.
 **************************************************************************************************************